madurapa/woocommerce-ezcash/readme.txt

 == Changelog ==

 = 1.0.2 =

 *   First release

 = 1.0.3 =

-*   Added more Sri Lankan rupee codes besides the standard ISO code as some plugins required = 1.0.4 =
+*   Added more Sri Lankan rupee codes besides the standard ISO code as some plugins required

+= 1.0.4 =

 *   Fixed missing PUBLIC and PRIVATE key templates
 *   Tested with latest WordPress and WooCommerce

+= 1.0.5 =
+Release Date: September 15, 2020

+*   Fixed a minor bug
+*   Tested with the latest WordPress and WooCommerce

 == Upgrade Notice ==
 No updates with this release